AdobeDocs/app-builder/src/pages/guides/application_state.md

 ## State

 *We've just released a [new State version](https://github.com/adobe/aio-lib-state/releases/tag/4.0.0) built on top of our own storage service.
-[Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (< v4.0, based on CosmosDB) is still available, but we strongly advise new users to use the latest library version to avoid migrating later.
+[Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (`@adobe/aio-lib-state` < v4 based on CosmosDB) is still available, but we strongly advise new users to use the latest library version to avoid migrating later.
+Note that this applies also to `State` imported from `@adobe/aio-sdk` < v6.
 We will be sending out migration steps for existing customers soon.
 The [feature matrix](#feature-matrix) provides a detailed comparison of both versions.*

 ***How is my data stored?***